cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 ## Limits

 You can impose limits on your Worker's behavior at runtime.
-Only supported for the [Standard Usage Model](/workers/platform/pricing/#standard-usage-model).
-Limits are only enforced when deployed to Cloudflare's Network, not in local development.
+Limits are only supported for the [Standard Usage Model](/workers/platform/pricing/#standard-usage-model).
+Limits are only enforced when deployed to Cloudflare's network, not in local development.
+The CPU limit can be set to a maximum of 30,000 milliseconds (30 seconds).

+Limits have some built-in flexibility to allow for cases where your Worker infrequently runs over the configured limit.
+If your Worker starts hitting the limit consistently, its execution will be terminated according to the limit configured.

 {{<definitions>}}